Tommy Fury Fight Results: An Embarrassment, Says Jake Paul

 On Sunday in Dubai, at Coca Cola Stadium, Tommy Fury got matched with Rolly Lambert.
 Fury came in over weight, holding an 8-0 record (4 KOs).

 To be exact, Tommy Fury was set to meet Paul Bamba, but Bamba said no thanks when young Tommy came in 3.5 pounds over the contracted weigh limit at the Saturday weigh in.
-Bamba bounced, so Lambert (15-1-1; age 33; from Cameroon) was offered the gig, and accepted.
+Bamba bounced, so Lambert (15-1-1; age 33; from Cameroon) was offered the gig, and accepted the slot as main support for the Floyd Mayweather-Deji exhibition in UAE.

-Jake Paul came out to help commentate, and started dissing Tommy from minute one.
+Jake Paul came out to help commentate the main event of the Global Titans production, and started dissing Tommy from minute one.
 He said he was surprised Tommy was fighting someone with a pulse, actually that he was fighting at all.

 Lambert looked to be a fan of lifting big weights, and Fury came to the ring also looked to be a fan of lifting weights.